Jahnavi-Anand/RAISE/README.md

 ## 📄 License

-This project is intended for academic/project use; contact the maintainers before using it for external or commercial purposes.[file:12]
+This project is intended for academic/project use; contact the maintainers before using it for external or commercial purposes.